Johnstown-Monroe High School

 Johnstown-Monroe High School is a public high school in Johnstown, Ohio.
 It is the only high school in the Johnstown-Monroe Local School District.
 It was erected in 2018 and currently houses grades 9-12.
-The current principal is Mr. Derick Busenburg.
-The district superintendent is Philip Wagner.
+The current principal is Mr. Michael Shipton.
+The district superintendent is Dr. Philip H. Wagner.

 Enrollment fluctuates around 540 students.
 In recent years, the enrollment has risen in completion of the new school buildings which opened during the second semester of the 2017-18 school year.

 Athletics

 Johnstown Monroe High School has many athletic teams in which students can participate.
 These include soccer, band, cheerleading, football, softball, baseball, track and field, basketball, lacrosse, golf, wrestling, and cross country.

 In years past, Johnstown has had very successful sports teams with many making it to the regional playoffs.
+The Johnnies have a rivalry with the Northridge Vikings.

+Student Government

+Johnstown Monroe High School's senior class has a 5-member body of Class Officers, consisting of Class President, Class Vice President, Class Representative, Class Treasurer, and Class Secretary.

+Innovation Lab

+In February 2024, Intel and Meta collaborated to inaugurate an Innovation and Engineering Lab for Johnstown-Monroe High School students.
+Collectively, the two labs house approximately $500,000 worth of technology, aimed at fostering new opportunities for students interested in STEM fields and other career paths.
+These labs are a result of Intel's commitment to supporting positive educational initiatives, following the company's 2022 announcement of the construction of its latest semiconductor fabrication plant.
+Ohio's Lt.
+Governor, Jon Husted, joined Meta leaders, school officials, and students at a ribbon cutting ceremony on February 26, 2024 as a result of the creation of the two labs.